 Although it seems overly obvious, brushing as soon as you get home from a workout is crucial.
 Your teeth are exposed to sugary nutrition during a long ride or run.
 That residue must be immediately removed and the proper pH in your mouth should be restored as soon as possible.
 Flossing should be done at least once a day, preferably at night.
 In addition to preventing cavities and gum disease, it removes harmful bacteria from your mouth and reduces inflammation in your body.
 Flossing daily is one of the fastest, simplest ways to extend your lifespan.

 In addition to fluoridated toothpastes, fluoride rinses are a helpful adjunct in a home dental care regimen.
 ACT is an example of one of these over-the-counter rinses and can be used after flossing and brushing.
-If an athlete is partaking in long training session, carrying a small bottle of fluoride rinse to use during the day would help to restore the intraoral pH to a more neutral, less harmful state.
+If an athlete is partaking in long training sessions, carrying a small bottle of fluoride rinse to use during the day would help to restore the intraoral pH to a more neutral, less harmful state.
 In fact, even rinsing with plain water can be beneficial.

 When seeing your dentist for regularly scheduled exams and cleanings you can request fluoride treatments.
 Although it may not be covered by insurance, this is a higher level of fluoride than is available in OTC products and it is very beneficial to the dentition.
 Fluoride is extremely important for endurance athletes because it promotes re-mineralization in enamel that has been compromised due to prolonged exposure to sugar, carbohydrates, and acidic race nutrition.